 Based on management assessment, there are no impairment indicators on the Group's mining rights and deferred exploration costs.
-Management has determined that (a) the Group's rights to explore in the mining area are not expired and the Group was granted extension of its exploration permits until 2024, (b) the Group continuous to conduct exploration and evaluation activities based on its approved Exploration Work Programs and Environmental Work Programs, and (c) based on the Mineral Resource Validation Report by the MGB, the Group has measured and indicated resource of nickel laterite and alumina bauxite resources.
-Accordingly, no impairment loss was recognized in 2023, 2022 and 2021.
+Management has determined that (a) the Group's rights to explore in the contract areas are not expired, (b) a request for restitution has been applied with the MGB for the expired MPSA, (c) the Group continuous to conduct exploration and evaluation activities based on its approved Exploration Work Programs and Environmental Work Programs, and (d) based on the Mineral Resource Validation Report by the MGB, the Group has measured and indicated resource of nickel laterite and alumina bauxite resources.
+Accordingly, no impairment loss was recognized in 2024, 2023, and 2022.